atharvashukla/atharvashukla.com/src/fall-2020-classes.md

 # Fall 2020 Classes

 - This is like a "bookmark" webpage to access various course resources for all my classes.
-- Warning for others reading this: This page also has links to my local filesystem
+- Warning for others reading this: This page also has links to my local filesystem.
+Use [this](https://chrome.google.com/webstore/detail/enable-local-file-links/nikfmfgobenbhmocjaaboihbeocackld/) extension to open local files in chrome.
+Github repo: [here](https://github.com/tksugimoto/chrome-extension_open-local-file-link).

+Local files:
 - [`~/Desktop/f20`](file:///Users/atharvashukla/Desktop/f20/)
   - [`precise`](file:///Users/atharvashukla/Desktop/f20/precise)
   - [`swdev`](file:///Users/atharvashukla/Desktop/f20/swdev)